tubearchivist/tubearchivist/README.md

 ## Known limitations
 - Video files created by Tube Archivist need to be playable in your browser of choice.
 Not every codec is compatible with every browser and might require some testing with format selection.
 - Every limitation of **yt-dlp** will also be present in Tube Archivist.
 If **yt-dlp** can't download or extract a video for any reason, Tube Archivist won't be able to either.
-- For now this is meant to be run in a trusted network environment.
-Not everything is properly authenticated.
 - There is currently no flexibility in naming of the media files.